Joe Vitale (musician): Joe Walsh

 That fall Vitale was invited by his former Kent State classmate Joe Walsh to join Barnstorm, a new band being formed by Walsh in Colorado.
-The band recorded two studio albums together and Vitale and Walsh began a longtime partnership (incl. co-writing "Rocky Mountain Way"), although Barnstorm broke up in 1974.
+The band recorded two studio albums together and Vitale and Walsh began a longtime partnership (including co-writing "Rocky Mountain Way"), although Barnstorm broke up in 1974.

 After the breakup, Vitale was (temporarily) the original drummer for the Michael Stanley Band (before Tommy Dobeck), and he recorded his debut solo studio album, 1974's Roller Coaster Weekend, produced by Ron and Howard Albert, with guitar solos contributed by Walsh, Rick Derringer and Phil Keaggy.
 He then joined the Stills-Young Band for the Long May You Run sessions.
 Later, Vitale became part of the Crosby, Stills & Nash touring and recording band, beginning with the CSN album and continuing until 2009.
 He has also co-produced and contributed songs to Crosby, Stills & Nash as well as to solo efforts by David Crosby, Stephen Stills, Graham Nash.